 - Steam / Flare header on the pipe rack.

-- Other lines considered important as per stress engineer’s decision.
+- Other lines considered important as per the stress engineer’s decision.

-For wind analysis you must have following data from the client.
+For wind analysis, you must have the following data from the client.

 - Elevation of the line under analysis.
-If HPP elevation is other than 0 you have to reduce HPP from line global elevation to get actual elevation.
+If HPP (Highest Pavement Point) elevation is other than 0 you have to reduce HPP from line global elevation to get actual elevation.

-As per code B 31.3 we have to check code compliance of the calculated stress (Sustained +Wind).
+As per code B 31.3, we have to check code compliance of the calculated stress (Sustained +Wind).
 The allowable stress for wind analysis is 1.33 times Sh values.
-However sometimes client requires to check the nozzle loading in Operating+ Wind cases (W+T+P+Win) for static equipment.
-Normally client does not require wind load checking for rotating equipment.
+However, sometimes the client requires checking the nozzle loading in Operating+ Wind cases (W+T+P+Win) for static equipment.
+Normally the client does not require wind load checking for rotating equipment.

-Most of the steps are mentioned in attached images.
-All are self explanatory.
-However if you face any problem in understanding please reply in comments section.
+Most of the steps are mentioned in the attached images.
+All are self-explanatory.
+However, if you face any problem in understanding please reply in the comments section.

 - Model the piping system under analysis from piping isometric drawings.

-- Enter elevation of the first node in global coordinates.
+- Enter the elevation of the first node in global coordinates.

 - Now run the analysis and go to the load case editor and select Pressure Vs Elevation as shown in Fig. 2

-- In next step enter the pressure vs elevation profile in consistent unit and enter wind direction cosines as shown in Fig. 3.
+- In the next step enter the pressure vs elevation profile in-consistent unit and enter wind direction cosines as shown in Fig. 3.
 Normally wind analysis is performed considering wind flow from North, South, East and West direction.
-Accordingly Enter +1 or -1 in X or Z direction.
-Wind analysis is generally not considered in vertical direction.
+Accordingly, Enter +1 or -1 in X or Z direction.
+Wind analysis is generally not considered in a vertical direction.

 - Refer Fig. 4 and prepare the highlighted load cases additionally for wind analysis.
 Load cases for L17 to L20 are for code compliance checking and load cases from L5 to L8 for support and Nozzle load checking.

 - In the final stage run the analysis and check results.
-If failing make suitable adjustments to qualify the same.
+If failing makes suitable adjustments to qualify the same.